kristinemlarson/gnssIR_python/README.md

 * python quickLook.py rec1 2008 271 99  (this is an example where the system fails to find this file at UNAVCO)
 * python quickLook.py smm3 2019 100 99 -h1 10 -h2 20 -e1 5 -e2 15  (example for overriding the defaults because this is a tall site)

+# Plotting Periodogram Results

+Try out plot_results.py

+# Results

+I will add a description of the output files.

 # Publications
 * There are A LOT of publications about GPS/GNSS interferometric reflectometry.